Billotais/bilat.xyz/vita.md

 **Goal of the project**

-Most of the research on audio denoising is done on speech, as it is probably the domain where such techniques might be the most usefull (intelligent assistants and so on).
-Thefore, there are very few papers that tried these techniques on music, and when they did it often was as an afterthought, and the not primary goal of their project.
+Most of the research on audio denoising is done on speech, as it is probably the domain where such techniques might be the most usefull (intelligent assistants, speech-to-text, etc).
+Therefore, there are very few papers that tried these techniques on music, and when they did it often was as an afterthought, and not the primary goal of their project.

-The goal of this project was to study the state of the art in audio denoising and super-resolution, and then improve it by adding some other ideas comming from image processing research.
+The goal of this project was to study the state of the art in audio denoising and super-resolution, and then improve it by adding some other ideas coming from image processing research.
 At the time of the start of the project, the state of the art in speech super-resolution seemed to be _Speech Denoising with Deep Feature Losses_ (complete reference at the end), and the state of the art for speech denoising seemed to be _Adversarial Audio Super-Resolution with Unsupervised Feature Losses_.
 The plan was to first implement this second paper as a baseline, and then try to improve it.
 Unfortunatly, it proved more challening than expected to implement this model, as some details were not clear enough to implement it correctly.

 Therefore, the paper _Audio Super-Resolution using Neural Nets_ was chosen as a baseline for this project, as the paper was very clear and a github repository was also available for more details.